 One database that allows you to review a list of publication in order of how highly cited they are is Web of Science.

-In Web of Science, change the Sort by: dropdown from 'Latest Date' to 'Times Cited':
+In Web of Science, change the Sort by: dropdown from 'Relevance' to 'Citations: Highest First':

-In Google Scholar, results are arranged in an order that takes the number of times cited into account.
+In Google Scholar, results are arranged in an order that takes the number of times cited into account, though they aren't in perfect order from most to least number of citations.

 Many of our subscribed research databases can be searched in one place through our UTMOST search.
 Be sure to use the limits on the left side of the results to help narrow down your search to just what you're looking for by topic, type of publication, year, etc.